Harla people: Affiliated clans

-Although there are several theories regarding their origins, the Harari people are considered to be the closest remaining link to the Harla people, as the Hararis were founded by seven Harla clans.
+The Harari people are considered to be the closest remaining link to the Harla people, as the Hararis were founded by seven Harla clans.
 Harar and its inhabitants are the only remnant of the old Harla civilization.
 According to Hararis, the Harari ethnic group consist of seven Harla subclans: Abogn, Adish, Awari’, Gidaya, Gatur, Hargaya, and Wargar.
 Some sources claim Harla were a less Semitic version of the Harari.
 Other sources state the Harla were a mixed Harari–Somali population.

 The Silte people are also believed to be the descendants of the Harla people.
 Harari, Silte and Zay are the only people who speak a language that is related to Harla.

 The Hadiya people, associated with the Hadiya Sultanate, have been connected with the Harla people in some sources, but this remains unsubstantiated.

 Many Somali clans mention they are of Harla descent.
 Most particularly the Issa subclan of the Dir.
-Within the Issa, the Harla are found within 2 clan divisions.
+Within the Issa, the Harla were assimilated into two clan divisions.
 The first being the Horroone clan division, where they are called Harla, and they are also found within the Eeleye clan division as Bah Harla and Harla Muse.
-Nonetheless, the Harla segments amongst Issa retain a geneaology tracing them not to Issa or Dir but to Koombe Darood.
 The Issa traditions regarding the induction of the Harla groups revolve around saint Aw Barkhadle and the Wardiq sub clan.

-Sihab ad-Din Ahmad bin Abd al-Qader's Futuh al-Habasha describes a distinct ethnic origin of the Harla, and according to Ulrich Braukämper; there is not enough evidence to suggest that they were of Somali descent.
+Sihab ad-Din Ahmad bin Abd al-Qader's Futuh al-Habasha describes a distinct ethnic origin of the Harla, and according to Christian Bader; there is not enough evidence to suggest that they were of Somali descent.
 Although modern traditions connect Harla to Abdirahman bin Isma'il al-Jabarti and the Darod, forefathers of the Ogaden clan.
 The Darod sub clan Harti and Geri are furthermore according to tradition, the brothers of Harla.
 In the modern era, the Harla people have been reduced to insignificance under the Somali Darod clan.
 According to historian Ali Jimale Ahmed, the surviving remnants of the Harla dwelling in the Harar region were absorbed by Darod Somalis after the sixteenth century.

 According to some sources, the Karrayyu and Ittu clans are regarded as Oromos with Harla descent.
 Ittu had occupied the Chercher region from the Harari people and perhaps also Harla.
 It is believed the extinct Harla were incorporated into Karrayyu and Ittu in eastern Shewa as well as west Hararghe.

 The Afar also have tribes linked to Harla descent called Kabirtu.
 The Kabirtu Afar, descended from the Harla, maintain a Somali genealogy linking them to the Kablallah Kombe Darod.
 In the seventeenth century the Harla of Afar Region were assimilated by Afar people following the collapse of Adal Sultanate.
 In Afar region, clans named after Harla are still found among farmers in Aussa, and Awash district between Dubti and Afambo.
 The moniker of clans proposes a fusion between native and immigrating tribes.